Back to California

 • Requires state agencies to assess the potential adverse economic impact of new or changed rules on California's business enterprises and individuals.

-• For major regulations (those costing over $50 million), agencies must prepare a standardized regulatory impact analysis as prescribed by the Department of Finance.
+• Makes state agencies prepare a standardized regulatory impact analysis for major regulations that affect the economy by more than $50 million, as specified by the Department of Finance.

 Who It Names or Affects